gemc/clas12Tags_old/README.md

 	- Option written in JSON format
 	- rga_fall2018 variations for: FTOF, EC, PCAL, CTOF geometry services
 	- default variation for DC geometry service
-	- ltcc variarions for different run periods :soon:
+	- ltcc variarions for different run periods
+	- added Geometry variation as a gcard option: DIGITIZATION_VARIATION, to be used by digitization routines.
-	- target position added to BMT, CTOF digitization position shift
+	- target position added to BMT, CTOF digitization position shift, read from CCDB using DIGITIZATION_VARIATION
+	- Extend beam background merging to all detectors

 <br>